StefanoTroffa/thesis_MSc/readme.md

 - **compgraph**: Contains folders with helper functions and a Jupyter notebook that demonstrates the basic implementation of the project's core idea.

+- **tests**: Contains folder with test functions.
+Some test functions are simply sanity checks on the consistency of data handling, for the bulk of the code, every quantity that we computed has been tested against Quimb library

+- **notebooks**: This comprises notebooks to clarify the workflow and show the main milestones achieved during the project, along with an example usage of the project functions.

 ## Project Description

 The purpose of this codebase is to compute approximate ground states using a computational graph.
 This method serves as a proxy for the ansatz that generates the wave function weights, an innovative approach first introduced by Carleo in 2016.
 For more information, see the paper ["Solving the Quantum Many-Body Problem with Artificial Neural Networks"](https://arxiv.org/abs/1606.02318).